Saturday, February 12, 2011

 Finally, in exasperation, the hostess said, “OK, OK, you're right.
 I can't fool you.
 There is a secret ferry.”

 He smiled in victory.
-“Where is it?” he asked.
+“Where is it?”

 So she told him how to drive down to Manzanita Beach.